karmaniverous/stan/.stan/system/parts/45-always-on-checks.md

 - Project prompt promotion:
   - When a durable, repo‑specific rule or decision emerges during work, propose a patch to `<stanPath>/system/stan.project.md` to memorialize it for future contributors.

+- Requirements maintenance & separation guard:
+  - STAN maintains durable requirements in `<stanPath>/system/stan.requirements.md` and will propose patches to create/update it on demand when requirements evolve (developers MAY edit directly, but shouldn’t have to).
+  - If requirements text appears in `stan.project.md`, or policy/prompt content appears in `stan.requirements.md`, propose a follow‑up patch to move the content to the correct file and keep the separation clean.

 - Development plan update:
   - Whenever you propose patches, change requirements, or otherwise make a material update, you MUST update `<stanPath>/system/stan.todo.md` in the same reply and include a commit message (subject ≤ 50 chars; body wrapped at 72 columns).